Marcelo Bianconi

 Marcelo Gomes Bianconi (1956 – August 17, 2025) was a Brazilian journalist, reporter and sports commentator.

 Life and career

-Bianconi began his sports journalism career at the age of 19, still studying journalism, he was a sports reporter at Band, participating in the house's sports programs, such as Show do Esporte, where he worked for 10 years.
+Bianconi began his sports journalism career at the age of 19, still studying journalism.
+He was a sports reporter at Band, participating in the house's sports programs, such as Show do Esporte, where he worked for 10 years.
 He had a brief stint at TV Globo and SporTV, and worked for seven years at ESPN Brasil and TV Cultura.

 He covered Formula One, the Brazilian Championship and other sports.

+Death

 Bianconi died from cancer on August 17, 2025, at the age of 69.